BradMoyetones/chat-app-nextjs/README.md

 - Socket.IO client is initialized in a shared utility and listens/emits real-time events.

-- Zustand is used to manage auth state, conversations, socket connection, etc.
+- Zustand is used exclusively for conditional routing of components.

 - ShadCN provides elegant and accessible UI components throughout the app.